steelbrain/steelbrain.github.io/_posts/2017-06-10-how-to-be-happy.md

 So if you want to be happy:

-- Stop trying to be happy
+* Stop trying to be happy
-- Be your own best friend
+* Be your own best friend
-- Stop comparing yourself
+* Stop comparing yourself

-I know this post doesn't fit the usual theme of the blog, but I had to put it out there, Because sometimes the best way to solve your own problems, is to help someone else.
+I know this post doesn't fit the usual theme of the blog, but I had to put it out there.